AmsPurdue/AmsPurdue.github.io/index.md

 ## Amélie Davis, Ph.D.
 ![My name in Landscape!](https://github.com/AmsPurdue/aydavis.bio.github.io/blob/main/IMG/Amelie.png?raw=true)

 I examine human-environment interactions from the perspectives of landscape ecology, land change science, environmental planning, and sustainability science.
+My collaborators and I are particularly interested in how land use land cover change can affect the sustainability of landscapes and communities in both urban and non-urban systems and at a variety of scales.
+We incorporate complex geospatial analyses, simulation models, statistics, remote sensing, as well as social survey and field data to study a number of research topics.

 ### Online Presence
 * My [LinkedIn](https://www.linkedin.com/in/amelie-davis-a0581959/)